 So, since I’m now a granola addict, I set out to make a flavorful, veggie-loaded version for all of you veggie enthusiasts.

-Tips for Making Parsnip Carrot Cake Granola
+Expert Tips for Perfect Granola

 My number one tip for making good granola is to make sure you don’t set the oven temperature too high.
 The right temp (about 275°F) will ensure that the granola cooks evenly and doesn’t burn.

-You also want to use parchment paper to line your baking sheet so you don’t end up with burnt granola that’s stuck to the pan! (that’s the worst…am I right?)
+You also want to use parchment paper to line your baking sheet so you don’t end up with burnt granola that’s stuck to the pan!
+(That’s the worst…am I right?)

 Finally, it’s really important to let the granola cool completely before you try to eat it or transfer it to containers.
 When you first take it out of the oven, you might think it needs more time because it’s not “crunchy” yet.
 However, it usually doesn’t need to cook more and just needs to cool.

-Ways to Use Parsnip Carrot Cake Granola
+Ways to Use Carrot Cake Granola

 Once you have your granola stash, you can: